Introducing BlindAI, an open-source privacy-friendly AI deployment in Rust

 A more detailed list of models we can deploy with privacy, with their run time, can be found here.

 BlindAI is one of the first confidential AI frameworks, enabling the deployment of state-of-the-art AI models with confidentiality guarantees.

 Our solution works from end-to-end: the client is fully working with all the features needed to verify remote enclaves’ identity and security features, and the server side is able to serve confidentially complex models.

-We are still at the beginning, but we believe that our project can help answer the privacy and security issues AI deployments face, especially on regulated data like medical, biometric or financial data, and also facilitate the use of Public Cloud.
+We are still at the beginning, but we believe that our project can help answer the privacy and security issues AI deployments face, especially on regulated data like medical, biometric, or financial data, and also facilitate the use of the Public Cloud.